autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/intrinsic-camera-calibration.md

 ## Overview

-Intrinsic camera calibration is the process of determining the internal parameters of a camera that affect how it captures images.
+Intrinsic camera calibration is the process of determining the internal parameters of a camera which will be used when projecting 3D information into images.
 These parameters include focal length, optical center, and lens distortion coefficients.
 In order to perform camera Intrinsic calibration, we will use TIER IV's [Intrinsic Camera Calibrator](https://github.com/tier4/CalibrationTools/blob/tier4/universe/sensor/docs/how_to_intrinsic_camera.md) tool.